 the gradual movement and formation of continents (as described by plate tectonics)

-when two tectonic plates push into one another, the boundary where they meet.
+when two tectonic plates push into one another

 a chain of volcanic islands generally located a few hundred kilometers from a trench where there is active subduction of one oceanic plate beneath another